elgbar/BukkitCommandAPI/README.md

                 </execution>
             </executions>
             <configuration>
-                <minimizeJar>true</minimizeJar> <!-- Only include packages that you are using Note: Requires Java 1.5 or higher. -->
+                <minimizeJar>true</minimizeJar> <!-- Only include packages that you are using.
+Note: Requires Java 1.5 or higher. -->
                 <artifactSet>
                     <includes>
                         <include>com.not2excel.api:BukkitCommandAPI</include>